What are emotion dreams about?

 How do dreams of emotions related to the type of dream it is?

-Dreams of emotions are more related to lucid dreams, much more related to nightmares, and much more related to sleep paralysis than dreams in general.
+Emotion dreams are more related to lucid dreams, much more related to nightmares, and much more related to sleep paralysis than dreams in general.
 They are less related to weird dreams.

 more than usual